supremetakoyaki/Scramble/README.md

 - Randomizer
 - Edit shop VIP level and last restaurant order.

+**For Final Remix:**
+- ...Everything else.
+Final Remix support is still in a very early state but I'll work on it as soon as I have time.

 # Issues, reporting bugs and requests
 If you found a bug or another issue, you can open an issue here on GitHub.
 For more questions or requests about anything else, you can leave a reply on the [GBATemp thread](https://gbatemp.net/threads/scramble-neo-the-world-ends-with-you-save-editor.591780/).
-I'm actively working on this so I'll try to resolve it ASAP.

 # Information for cloning/forking
 New contributors who clone the repository may find that they need two class libraries, titled "[ntwewy-db](https://github.com/supremetakoyaki/ntwewy-db/releases/)" and "[finalremix-db](https://github.com/supremetakoyaki/finalremix-db/releases/)".
+Check for other necessary libraries in the .csproj file.